Customer surveys not completed are like bird songs never heard or paintings never seen: so much effort but if no-one responds it’s all for nothing.

 If you want people to respond to your survey then they need to be able to read the email invite.

-According to Experian, 48% of total email opens occurred on a mobile phone or tablet in Q2 2014.
+According to Experian, 48% of total email opens occurred on a mobile phone or tablet.

 So having your survey and invite look good on mobile devices is not an option, it’s half your respondents.